 “We were strong, it was a real gang, a real team mentality.
 It was: We’re Spandau Ballet, who the f*** are you?” — John Keeble, Spandau drummer

 By breaking all the industry rules, Spandau triggered a fashion and dance music movement that had been evolving in the nightclubs of Britain.
-At the very moment that the Blitz closed its doors, the press dubbed their followers the New Romantics, and a slipstream of 61 new image bands was unleashed.
+At the very moment that the Blitz closed its doors, the press dubbed their followers the New Romantics, and a slipstream of more than 100 new image bands was born.
 The new sounds and new styles of this, the last of the Babyboomer generation, went on to dominate the international landscape of pop and over the next three years put more British acts in the US Billboard charts than the 1960s ever achieved.

 ELSEWHERE ON SHAPERS OF THE 80s